FDA Approves Pfizer for Ages 16+

-On Monday, August 23, 2021, the U.S. Food & Drug Administration (FDA) announced that it has approved the COVID-19 Pfizer-BioNTech vaccine biologics license application (BLA) for individuals 16+.
-It is the first of the three available COVID-19 vaccines to receive official approval from the FDA.
+The U.S. Food & Drug Administration (FDA) has given full approval for the COVID-19 Pfizer-BioNTech vaccine for individuals 16+.
 Previously, the vaccine was being distributed only under an Emergency Use Authorization (EUA).
-There is not yet enough data to include 12-to-15-year-olds, or those immunocompromised persons eligible for a third dose under the full BLA approval, so the original EUA remains in place.
-We are providing a more detailed explanation of what this means and other changes included in the BLA.
+There was not enough data to extend full approval to cover persons 12-15 at this time, but the EUA still allows use of Pfizer for this age group.
+We are providing a more detailed explanation of what this means and other changes included in the biologics license application (BLA).

 The BLA approval for Pfizer includes a name change for the vaccine to COMIRNATY.
 The formulation of the vaccine is the same; only the name has changed.
 Because of the current supply of Pfizer in the marketplace, you will see both names co-circulating.
-The EUA has been updated to permit administration of vaccine labeled COMIRNATY to persons 12-15 and who are immunocompromised and eligible for the third dose.
-Vaccines labeled COMIRNATY may be used interchangeably with Pfizer to complete a vaccine series or offer a third dose.
 There is no need to re-start a vaccine series begun with Pfizer if COMIRNATY is the only vaccine available to you.
 Additionally, there is no need to re-start the vaccine series if a patient did not receive their second dose of any mRNA vaccine within the recommended time frame.

 See additional resources: